 In New Jersey, the process of appealing denied Medicaid applications changed on July 1, 2017 in order to be in compliance with new federal laws regarding managed health plans.
 Now, you must file an internal appeal within 60 days from the date that you received a letter of denial.
 If you are denied again after your internal appeal is completed, you will have an additional 60 days to file an external appeal.
 An external appeal must be filed in writing, and should contain the required form, application, and a copy of your rejection letter.

 Planning Your Appeal

-If you are denied Medicaid on your first application, there’s still hope, even though the appeals process can seem daunting By hiring an experienced Medicaid planning attorney to handle your appeal, you can focus on what’s important: the health of you and your family.
+If you are denied Medicaid on your first application, there’s still hope, even though the appeals process can seem daunting By hiring an experienced Medicaid planning attorney in New York to handle your appeal, you can focus on what’s important: the health of you and your family.
 At Lissner & Lissner LLP, we have over 65 years of experience in elder law and Medicaid planning.
 Call (212) 307-1499 or contact us to schedule a consultation today.